zdinakmg/zdinakmg.github.io/_pages/about.md

 Under Construction
 ------
-Students will find all course materials for Econ 494 under the teaching page.
+Students will find all course materials for Econ 494 FL2019 under my teaching page.